arontaupe/aron.petau.net/_pages/portfolio.md

   - image_path: assets/images/ballpark_menu.png
     alt: "ballpark"
     title: "Ballpark: Exploring collaborative gameplay in 3D Environments"
-    excerpt: "Have a look at a novel game Idea I sketched out while learning the basics of Unity and C#"
+    excerpt: "Have a look at a novel game Idea I sketched out while learning the basics of Unity and C#.
+It features two players attached to the same body, forcing them to collaborate and traverse the hostile surroundings"
     url: "/ballpark/"
     btn_label: "More"
     btn_class: "btn--primary"